 |Who has access to the information?||Condo association management, cleaning staff.||Management along with anyone that accepts payments||All staff||likely all employees||All staff, including administration and booking staff|

 |Is there a data retention policy?||Not likely||Not likely||Possible, but still have large amounts of data.||Not likely||Likely, but still large quantity of data|

 |What is the source of exposure?||What is the source of exposure?||Websites, payment processing||Websites, payment processing, inventory systems, shipping systems||Websites, donation/payment processing||Websites, payment processing, medical devices|

 Most cyber risks are not insured.
-Global cyber insurance premiums currently cover less than one-half of one percent of the estimated cost of cyber crime.
-Cyber crime has the potential to cause major disruption in your normal business activity.
+Global cyber insurance premiums currently cover less than one-half of one percent of the estimated cost of cybercrime.
+Cybercrime has the potential to cause major disruption in your normal business activity.
 Our purpose as insurance professionals is to help you mitigate the impact of risks to keep your operation headed in a successful direction.
 Cyber risk is a growing concern.
-To gain an understanding how it may affect you and your business, please set a time to meet with us by calling 1-800-661-5196 or e-mailing our office.
+To understand how it may affect you and your business, please set a time to meet with us by calling 1-800-661-5196 or e-mailing our office.

 Have questions?
 We are here to help.
 Please reach out to us at 1-800-661-5196 or send a general email to email@example.com.